Fishing in Clayton Ga

 What are the best places to fish at Tallulah River?

-You can find a lot of wild and stocked trout fish across the five publicly-accessible miles above Lake Burton.
+When fishing in Clayton Ga, you can find a lot of wild and stocked trout fish across the five publicly-accessible miles above Lake Burton.

 How can I access the Tallulah River?

 While some parts of the river require a boat, others offer parking areas that allow wade-in access.
 The river currently borders several lakes and dams, so you most likely won’t need a boat to go fishing.

 Thanks to the hatches, spring is the best time to fish at the Tallulah River.
 The water temperatures are the most optimal in the spring and fall days.
 The brown trout spawn during autumn, so it is convenient to find them in more significant amounts and catch them easily.

 Should I fish in summer and winter?